 Sylvan Road signalised pedestrian crossing - Toowong

-Brisbane City Council is pleased to advise that following investigations, works to signalise the pedestrian crossing on Sylvan Road, Toowong will commence in early June 2020.
+Brisbane City Council is pleased to advise that works to signalise the pedestrian crossing on Sylvan Road, near Kate Street, in Toowong are now complete.

 |Address||Sylvan Road, Toowong|